Marine Military Academy: Corps of cadets

 The Marine Military Academy established one of the first Marine Corps Junior Reserve Officers' Training Corps (MCJROTC) in the nation.
 All cadets are members of the MCJROTC unit, unless they fail to qualify for full membership because of age or citizenship.
 In this case they receive the training as associate members.

-Cadets are assigned to one of five company barracks, supervised by a drill instructor and assistant drill instructor.
+Cadets are assigned to one of four company barracks, supervised by a drill instructor and assistant drill instructor.
 Introductory training lasts for four weeks, during which new cadets are taught varied general military skills and knowledge.
 These include military rank structure, uniforms, close order drill.
 They also undergo training on rappelling, a confidence course, obstacle course and high ropes course.
-Introductory training, also called the plebe system, is supervised by cadet NCOs serving as cadet instructors, who are supervised by a cadet officer, usually the public affairs officer or executive officer of the company.
+Introductory training, also called the plebe system, is supervised by cadet NCOs serving as cadet instructors, who are supervised by a cadet officer.
 A parade is held at the end of the training during which the plebes place the Eagle, Globe, and Anchor on their garrison cover to symbolize the transformation from plebe to cadet.

-Cadets come from various cultural backgrounds, including students from approximately forty-one states and eight foreign countries.
-Cadets from Mexico make up the largest complement of international students, but the school includes cadets from China.

 Rank structure

-The cadet rank structure is based on the United States Marine Corps rank and billet system, with the addition of Cadet before the title.
+The cadet rank structure is based on the United States Marine Corps rank and billet system, with the addition of "Cadet" before the title.

 Eighth grade students cannot advance beyond Cadet Lance Corporal, and freshmen cannot exceed the rank of Cadet Corporal.
-However, eighth graders and freshmen more often serve as non-rates, those ranks up to c/Lance Corporal that are not non-commissioned officers.
+However, eighth graders and freshmen more often serve as non-rates, those ranks up to c/Lance Corporal who are not non-commissioned officers.
 As a sophomore, a cadet may be promoted to an NCO rank.
 Juniors make up most of the Academy's staff NCOs.

 Seniors are generally promoted to officer rank.
 They hold positions of command responsibility, as Platoon Commanders, Company Executive Officers, Company Commanders, Battalion Executive Officers, and Battalion Commanders.
 There are also many other Battalion Staff and Company Staff positions available for seniors not in billets of command.